jagadekmeesala/Miracle_DAAPS/README.md

 - Worked on Dataset generation task to connect it with SQL Server.

 What I am planning to achieve tomorrow
+- Work on dataset generation task.
-- Learn PowerBI.
+- Learn SQL Server.
-- Create a web application from PowerBI.
+- Start designing miraDbsHARp web application.
-- Analyse and understand MiraDbsHARp project.
-- Get KT of the tool and Power BI.
+- Start PowerBI hands-on.
+- Continue progress of SQL on w3 schools.

 Blockers
 - PowerBI has not installed in my system as there is a trouble with Microsoft store.